status-im/nimbus-eth2/README.md

 mingw32-make test # run the test suite
 ```

+#### Raspberry PI

+Raspberry PI support is experimental - see [Nimbus](https://github.com/status-im/nimbus/#raspberry-pi) instructions for how to prepare the Raspberry for building `nim-beacon-chain`.

 ## Beacon node simulation

 The beacon node simulation will create a full peer-to-peer network of beacon nodes and validators, and run the beacon chain in real time.
 To change network parameters such as shard and validator counts, see [start.sh](tests/simulation/start.sh).

 ```bash
 # Clear data files from your last run and start the simulation with a new genesis block: